NickyRak/qr-code-component-main/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 This is a simple QR code component built using HTML and Tailwind CSS.
-It took me around 30 minutes to complete and I tried to follow best practices for building a component like this, such as using utility classes for styling.
+This one is my first Frontend Mentor challenge and it took me around 30 minutes to complete.
+I tried to follow best practices for building a component like this.
 The design is responsive and works well on different screen sizes.

 ### Screenshot